-Below are extracts from Michael West's best-known book and from a radio broadcast he recorded around 1960.
+Below are extracts from one of Michael West's best-known books and from a radio broadcast he recorded around 1960.
 The Warwick ELT Archive Hall of Fame pages include information about his life and career, information about his published works, and about rare items we hold.

 1) 'Difficult' or 'unfavourable' circumstances

 'For the most part my work has lain in unfavourably circumstanced schools -- schools with large classes, crowded classrooms, etc. They have been my chief concern: they seemed most in need of help and were the more interesting and intractable problem.
 The discussion in the following pages is mainly centred upon such schools'. (p. vii)

 'By "unfavourable circumstances" we mean a class consisting of over 30 pupils (more usually 40 or even 50), congested on benches (not sitting at individual or dual desks), accommodated in an unsuitably shaped room, ill-graded, with a teacher who perhaps does not speak English very well or very fluently, working in a hot climate.
 Moreover the pupils in such schools are more subject to Elimination [i.e. drop-out] than those who are more favourably circumstanced; more of them leave school before completing the course; less of them go on from school to higher studies'. (p.
 1)

 'The problem is one which has of late tended to become exacerbated owing to the rapid spread of education in these areas, too rapid for the supply of buildings and teachers to catch up with the number of pupils, and owing to the spread of education over a larger proportion of the population and consequently over a wider range of educability'. (p.
 1):